sean-atkinson/elist_ecommerce_analysis/README.md

 - Average of 51 days between account creation and first purchase.

 <b>Marketing channels (all years)</b>
-- Direct - highest number of orders
+- Direct - highest number of orders.
-- Emails - second highest number of orders
+- Emails - second highest number of orders.

 <b>Technical Analysis:</b><br>
 For this analysis, I used SQL and BigQuery.
 In regards to SQL, I used aggregation functions, window functions, joins, filtering, common table expressions (CTEs), and in a couple instances  the QUALIFY clause to use row_number() to filter results.